Outlander S3 Epi4 – Of Lost Things

 T: Lady Geneva angers me.
 I know already I’m not going to like her.

 A boot in the hindquarters is what that one needs.

 I: Isobel is so idealistic and yet an animal rights advocate ahead of her time.

-[V: She is but also very sweet and has a good heart.
+[V: She is .
+But she is also very sweet and has a good heart.
 She knows her sister can be difficult.
-I always like her!]
+I always liked her!]

 I: Finally, we get to see more of the Dr. Joe and Claire’s relationship.
-Dr. Joe seems to be Claire’s only friend in the present.
+He seems to be her only friend in the present.
 It’s obvious they have a lot of respect for each other.
-I have the feeling that their fleeting scenes leave the book readers hungry for more Joe and Claire.
+I have the feeling that their fleeting scenes leave the book readers hungry for more of them.
 I have to admit their scenes seem a little rushed.

 T: Yes, they are very close and respect each other.
-I could also tell that Claire is struggle between duty and love, but love always wins.
+I could also tell that she is struggling between duty and love, but love always wins.